 - Consolation deals with movements we make toward God.
 These always entail an increase in faith, hope, and love.
 As such, they can also yield a growing sense of God's presence and peace along with an expanding of noble desires and humble transparency.

 The differences seem obvious, but it is easy to confuse the two.
 Consolation is not just feeling good and desolation feeling bad.
-Sometimes grief or anger are actually moving us toward God while excitement or comfort can be carrying us away from Him.
-Discerning the two are all part of the adventure of the Examen.
+Sometimes grief or anger can be moving us toward God while excitement or comfort can be carrying us away from Him.
+Discerning the two is all part of the adventure of the Examen.
 Your own life becomes a never-ending source of wonder as you peer into it and find God ever at work.

 As to practicalities, many like to do the Examen in the morning, thinking about the previous day.
 Some, however, like to do it at the end of that day.
 As you reflect on the day's events and your responses, you notice both consolations and desolations.
 These can then lead you to thanks, praise, or confession.
 You are, in a sense, praying your day back to God.
 Some also find it helpful to journal the Examen as they do it.
 As far as length, it's always best to start small (5 minutes or so) and increase as you desire.